 When creating standout content, digging into the right resources can make all the difference.
 Here’s how to harness the power of both internal and external research:

-B2B buyers don't just skim the surface—they dive deep, using around ten different channels to make informed decisions.
+B2B Context: B2B buyers don’t just skim the surface — they dive deep, using around ten different channels to make informed decisions.
 Tap into this by grounding your content in solid research and credible sources, making your articles or guides a part of their extensive resource list.

 SEO Considerations

-When integrating SEO, balance is critical.
+Balancing SEO: When integrating SEO, balance is critical.
 Start by ensuring your primary keyword fits naturally within your title and headings.
-Use secondary keywords throughout the body where they make sense contextually, but keep your reader's experience front and center.
-SEO should always support—not detract from—the quality and engagement of your content.
+Use secondary keywords throughout the body where they make sense contextually, but keep your reader’s experience front and center.
+SEO should always support — not detract from — the quality and engagement of your content.

 Content Structure and Linking Guidelines